Does your basement feel warmer and musty during the Winter? Maybe it’s time to check the humidity levels of your home.

 The Right Humidity

 Our bodies require a level of humidity for health.
 When it’s too high we may develop respiratory problems because of mould spores drifting through the air.
-By contrast, if the RH is too low we get scratchy throats and noses, and chapped skin and lips.
-These are Mother Nature’s natural hygrometers we need to listen too.
+By contrast, if the RH is too low we get scratchy throats and noses and chapped skin and lips.
+These are Mother Nature’s natural hygrometers we need to listen to.

-After you’ve purchased a mechanical or electronic hygrometer, you can assess humidity more accurately, although do remember that hygrometer readings are relative to ambient temperatures.
+After you’ve purchased a mechanical or electronic hygrometer, you can assess humidity more accurately, although do remember those hygrometer readings are relative to ambient temperatures.
 When your home is nice and snug in winter, it should range between 30 and 50 percent.
-However when the outside temperature drops to -10c / 14F, you should aim for 30.
+However, when the outside temperature drops to -10c / 14F, you should aim for 30.

 When Humidity’s Too High

 You can use humidifiers and dehumidifiers to control relative humidity selectively.
-However you can also influence things by venting clothes-driers, opening doors and windows daily, and taking cooler showers and baths.
+However, you can also influence things by venting clothes-dryers, opening doors and windows daily, and taking cooler showers and baths.
 As you bring your humidity levels down you’ll also have less mould.
 And that should make your family healthier, happier and more relaxed.